-Sometimes, when we were kids, my cousins and I got to have boozy fruit on our pudding (those must have been days that Oma REALLY needed a bit of rest).
-The big stone crock, would come up from the Keller, and when Oma opened it up we would peek inside to see the soaking fruits. mmmmmmmm.
-Germans don’t like waste, so fruit that wasn’t eaten or turned into jam or stuck in the deep freeze might have ended up in there.
-Strawberries, Cherries, peach slices, and more…all macerating in sugar and rum.
+Sometimes, when we were kids, my cousins and I got to have boozy fruit on our pudding.
+Those must have been days that Oma REALLY needed a bit of rest.
+The big stone Rumtopf crock would come up from the Keller, and when Oma opened it, we would peek inside to see the soaking fruits. mmmmmmmm.
+Germans don’t like waste, so fruit to preserve fruit that wasn’t eaten or turned into jam or stuck in the deep freeze might have ended up in there.
+Strawberries, Cherries, peach slices, and more, all macerating in sugar and rum.
 Learning how to make a Rumtopf is EASY!

-A Rumtopf is a clay jar (or sometimes glass) that gets filled with fruit, sugar and then RUM.
-The whole mass sits for 4-6 weeks, and then you can enjoy the augmented fruits on your puddings, ice cream… or just straight out of a dish.
-It is a delicious way to preserve fresh fruit.
+A Rumtopf is a clay jar (or sometimes glass) filled with fruit, sugar, and rum.
+The whole mass sits for at least 4-6 weeks, and then you can enjoy the augmented fruits on your puddings, ice cream, or just straight out of a dish.
+It is a delicious way to preserve summer fruit.

-Traditionally, you start preserving the fruits in summer time, to be enjoyed during the holidays.
-You can go ahead and start a Rumtopf in May or June with fresh Strawberries… then keep adding more fruits as they ripen.
-Or stick with just one fruit (maybe make a few Rumtopf to get different flavors.)
+Traditionally, you start preserving fruit in the summer to enjoy during the holidays.
+You can start your Rumtopf in May or June with fresh strawberries and then keep adding more fruits as they ripen.
+Or stick with just one fruit or even make a few Rumtopf to get different flavors.

-Thanks to the abundance of fresh fruits in our Grocery Stores and Farmer’s Markets, it is never really too late (or too early) to start a Rumtopf.
+Thanks to the abundance of fresh fruits in our Grocery Stores and Farmer’s Markets, it’s never too late or too early to start a Rumtopf.
 That way, even on the dreariest days of Winter, there is a bit of sunshine in your dessert.
 Just make sure your fruit is RIPE.
-It really does taste better if the fruits are at the peak of sweetness.
+It tastes better if the fruits are at the peak of sweetness.

 How to Make a Rumtopf- A Delicious Way to Preserve Summer Fruits!